-Hydration: At least 2 L per day and add frozen fruit as ice cubes to your water, lemon or lime juice to increase energy and give you an extra boost.
+Hydration: At least two liters per day and add frozen fruit as ice cubes to your water, lemon or lime juice to increase energy and give you an extra boost.

 Plant Sources: Chia seeds, quinoa, pumpkin seeds, peanuts, almonds, walnuts, hemp seeds, banana, apple, apricot, kiwi, blueberries, sugar snap peas, kale, green beans, green peas, carrots, sprouts, artichoke, parsley, sweet potato, brown rice.